 Each Officer covered by this Agreement assigned to perform the duties of Acting Shift Commander and Field Training Officer shall receive compensation as set forth in Sections 11.5 and 11.6, respectively.
-Each Officer covered by this Agreement assigned to the following specialty assignment shall receive additional compensation as stated below:
+Each Officer covered by this Agreement who is designated to perform a Specialty Assignment as a detective will receive the 3% increase in his/her Base Rate of Pay pursuant to Section 11.7.